 By studying health and illness across space and time, USF faculty members engage numerous life and death questions such as, how do poverty and access to resources affect human health, nutrition, reproduction, infectious disease and mental health?
 How can anthropology inform ways of preventing or containing health disasters by changing the sociocultural circumstances in which they flourish?
 How do cultural and biological factors combine to condition health and demography?
 An integrated focus on human growth and development is a major strength of the department.
 Faculty research interests range from efforts to understand the underlying biological mechanisms of normal growth and development, including descriptive, mechanistic, and evolutionary perspectives, to investigations of sociocultural, nutritional, and environmental factors in the incidence and response to health issues.
 In curricular terms, these interests are reflected in the Graduate Concentration in Biocultural Medical Anthropology.

-Faculty include: Roberta D. Baer, Heide Castaneda, David A. Himmelgreen, Erin Kimmerle, Daniel Lende, Lorena Madrigal, Elizabeth Miller, Nancy Romero-Daza, and Robert H. Tykot.
+Faculty include: Roberta D. Baer, Heide Castaneda, Anna Dixon, David A. Himmelgreen, Erin Kimmerle, Daniel Lende, Lorena Madrigal, Elizabeth Miller, Nancy Romero-Daza, and Robert H. Tykot.

 Archaeological and Material Culture Studies